The Almighty God decrees in the Qur’an about inheritance:

 (That is) The share of a male is equal to the shares of two females.
 (In case there is no male behind and) If there are (two or) more than two females behind, two-third of what is left behind is theirs.
 If there is only one female, half of it is hers.
 If the deceased has a child, then the share of each parent is one-sixth of what is left.
 If the deceased does not have a child and the heirs are only the parents of the deceased, then one-third of it is his/her mother’s (the rest is his/her father’s).
 If the deceased has brothers and sisters (of one father), then his/her mother’s share is one-sixth of it.
 (In all cases) The distribution comes after (firstly) fulfilling the assignment of the deceased and (secondly) paying off the debts.
 As for your parents and children, you can not know which of them is more beneficially closer to you.
 (Hence) It is explicitly prescribed by God.
 God knows everything, and God judges correctly.” (al-Nisa 4:11-14)

 Any Muslim who is in awe of God must obey the rulings mentioned in these verses regarding inheritance.
 Any written will which would violate the shares mentioned in verses would be null and void.
 Even extra-valuable gifts that are given during the lifetime of the parent might be questionable.
-We can learn this from the incident mentioned in the fatwa below:
+We can learn this from the hadith mentioned in the fatwa below:

 For further information, please read other inheritance-related fatwas below: